Publication Forums

-Group organizer, Digital Studies Working Group, the University of Tulsa, monthly 2011-Present.
+Group founder and organizer, The Digital Working Group, the University of Tulsa, monthly 2011-Present.

 Group co-organizer, “Harvard-MIT-Yale Cyber Scholar Working Group,” monthly 2007-2010.